Is Your Kodi Not Working? Here is How to Fix Common Kodi-Related Issues in 2023

 - Find the name of the user account you use for your computer and select it

 - Click on AppData

 - Now find the specific plugin causing your issues, and delete it directly from this folder

 In case you are unsure as to which plugin seems to be the cause of the issue, delete the most recent installed addons or repositories and load Kodi to see if it works.
 If worst comes to worst, you can delete as many addons or repositories as necessary without causing any harm to your base Kodi installation.
 You may, however, need to reinstall your addons again later.

-If you’ve managed to install a repo, but an addon fails to install, there are several possible causes.
-The addon may be outdated or no longer supported by its developers.
+If you have managed to install a repo but an add-on fails to install, there are several possible causes.
+The add-on may be outdated or no longer supported by its developers.
 In this scenario there’s very little you can do.
-Older versions may still be hosted elsewhere, but these aren’t guaranteed to work and the older an addon gets, the more risk it poses to your system when installed.
+Older versions may still be hosted elsewhere, but these aren’t guaranteed to work and the older an add-on gets, the more risk it poses to your system when installed.